ShahriyarR/py-unmodifiable/README.md

 Whenever you need to return a List - create immutable/unmodifiable copy of original List and return it back.
 In other words, do not share/return mutable objects - it can be mutated and used by lovely attacker guy.
 You can of course, return back the deep copy, but as the original book states - it will give a feel or taste that the data can be mutated.
-With Unmodifiable Lists - the user/attacker will lose the appetite :)
+With Unmodifiable Lists - the user/attacker loses the appetite :)
 ```

 # How we can achieve the same concept in Python?